The Rubinshteinic Frame Condition Theory -- Why Innovation Has a Universal Function

 Contemplating Infinity's Edge

 One of the very few philosophical contemplations I had as a kid was this: If we are to reach the end of the universe, what will we find?
-Will we find endless void, another universe -- or a colossal "frame" of sorts, that prevents us from moving forward in our exploration?
+Will we find an endless void, another universe -- or a colossal "frame" of sorts, that prevents us from moving forward in our exploration?

 This childhood curiosity has blossomed into a profound realization: Our knowledge is a mere drop in the vast cosmic ocean of reality.
 No matter how much we learn, there will always be an indefinite amount of data, left to be discovered, analyzed, recorded and distributed.